How to fix ‘my Mac won’t update’ issue

 Go to System Preferences > Date & Time

 Check the box next to “Set date and time automatically”

 Go into Safe Mode

-In some unique situations, you might have your Catalina install stuck in black screen with no apparent ways out.
-Hold ⌘ + L to see the log of all activity and verify that no progress is being made.
+In some unique situations, you might have your macOS install stuck on black screen with no apparent ways out.
+Hold Command + L to see the log of all activity and verify that no progress is being made.
 If not, it might be because some random processes are interfering with the proper installation, so you need to turn off your Mac and try to use it in Safe Mode.

 Safe Mode starts up your Mac while blocking most of the external scripts, logs, or preferences, so nothing can get in the way of the system working properly.